pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 {{< / highlight >}}
 <!-- /file:10_basic/30_deployment/deploy/todo.service.tpl -->

 And now create the according template datasource.
 All variables that are used in the template have to be passed via the `vars` block.
-The template itself can either be given inline or read from a file using the `file` function.
+The template itself can either be given inline or read from a file using the `file` function like in our case.

 <!-- snippet:deploy_aws_instance_systemd_unit -->
 {{% github href="10_basic/30_deployment/deploy/todo.tf#L50-L56" %}}todo.tf{{% /github %}}